ufrisk/MemProcFS/README.md

 Analyze memory dump files, <b>live memory</b> via [DumpIt](https://www.comae.com/), loaded driver or even <b>live memory in read-write mode</b> via linked [PCILeech](https://github.com/ufrisk/pcileech/) and [PCILeech-FPGA](https://github.com/ufrisk/pcileech-fpga/) devices!

-It's even possible to connect to a remote LeechService memory acquisition service over a secured connection - allowing for remote live memory incident response - even over higher latency low band-width connections!
+It's even possible to connect to a remote LeechAgent memory acquisition agent over a secured connection - allowing for remote live memory incident response - even over higher latency low band-width connections!

 Use your favorite tools to analyze memory - use your favorite hex editors, your python and powershell scripts, your disassemblers - all will work trivally with the Memory Process File System by just reading and writing files!